Bigpet/KadokawaBinParser/README.md

-KatagawaBinParser
+KadokawaBinParser
 =================

-Some code related to some reverse engineering I did of some Katagawa Games PSP game files
+Some code related to some reverse engineering I did of some Kadokawa Games PSP game files.
+I used it primarily for getting some files from Toaru Kagaku no Railgun.

 All of this code is very unorganized and I created this repository pretty much just to back up the code